chrisathook/display-standard-previewer/README.md

 ### sprite

 Compiles all the images in /_toSprite into spritesheets and generates the necessary .scss partials in /sass/spritesheets.
+Final spritesheets are placed in /images.

 ### build